KColagiovanni/Web-Scraping/README.md

-Search Craigslist Ads for specific cars for sale.
+Search Craigslist Ads for defined items for sale.

+Define items to be searched for and see the returned results.